 Please make sure you click on the thumbnail image in order to get the best view of each painting.

 You can always buy online using PayPal.
 We will contact you to make arrangements for delivery or pickup.
-However, if you want to maximise the amount of funds generated for Selfmade Music and its projects, a cheque to the address on the "contact" page (made out to Selfmade Music) combined with your details will save us the hefty PayPal commission.
+However, if you want to maximise the amount of funds generated for Selfmade Music and its projects, a cheque to the address on the "contact" page (made out to Selfmade Music) combined with your details will save us the hefty PayPal commission (or email us for bank transfer details).
 And we will thank you for your thoughtfulness!

 All paintings on canvas are sold unframed; those on paper are sold framed.